Parasomnia: Confusional arousals

 Confusional arousal is a condition when an individual awakens from sleep and remains in a confused state.
 It is characterized by the individual's partial awakening and sitting up to look around.
 They usually remain in bed and then return to sleep.
 These episodes last anywhere from seconds to minutes and may not be reactive to stimuli.
 Confusional arousal is more common in children than in adults.
 It has a lifetime prevalence of 18.5% in children and a lifetime prevalence of 2.9–4.2% in adults.
 Infants and toddlers usually experience confusional arousals beginning with large amounts of movement and moaning, which can later progress to occasional thrashings or inconsolable crying.
 In rare cases, confusional arousals can cause injuries and drowsy driving accidents, thus it can also be considered dangerous.
 Another sleeping disorder may be present triggering these incomplete arousals.

-Somniloquy (sleep talking)

-A form of parasomnia where a person will speak during their dreams.

 Sleep-related abnormal sexual behavior

 Sleep-related abnormal sexual behavior, Sleep sex, or sexsomnia, is a form of confusional arousal that may overlap with somnambulism.
 Thereby, a person will engage in sexual acts while still asleep.
 It can include such acts as masturbation, inappropriate fondling themselves or others, having sex with another person; and in more extreme cases, sexual assault.
 These behaviors are unconscious, occur frequently without dreaming, and bring along clinical, social, and legal implications.
 It has a lifetime prevalence of 7.1% and an annual prevalence of 2.7%.